 Canada Trade Infrastructure Plan

-Trade is critical to our economic prosperity and to building our country, but our trade infrastructure is not up to the task of getting Canadian goods to international markets.
-For too long, Canada has prioritized projects that are shovel ready rather than shovel worthy.
-Among our trade competitors, only Canada lacks coherent, long-term trade infrastructure planning.
+Trade is critical to our economic prosperity and to building our country, but our trade infrastructure is not up to the task of getting Canadian goods to domestic and international markets.

 Canada Trade Infrastructure Plan

-Trade is critical to our economic prosperity and to building our country, but our trade infrastructure is not up to the task of getting Canadian goods to international markets.
-For too long, Canada has prioritized projects that are shovel ready rather than shovel worthy.
-Among our trade competitors, only Canada lacks coherent, long-term trade infrastructure planning.
+Trade is critical to our economic prosperity and to building our country, but our trade infrastructure is not up to the task of getting Canadian goods to domestic and international markets.

-Today, trade generates two-thirds of Canada’s GDP and it is set to grow.
+Today, trade generates two-thirds of Canada’s GDP.

-Today, trade generates two-thirds of Canada’s GDP and it is set to grow.
+Today, trade generates two-thirds of Canada’s GDP.

 Our ability to get Canadian products to the global marketplace and create Canadian jobs is tied to the quality and reliability of our trade infrastructure.